samrudh/Faculty-Workshop-RIT-Machine-Learning-Applications/README.md

-# Faculty-Workshop: Machine Learning Applications
+# Workshop on Machine Learning Applications
-This repository is for the FDP workshop on Machine Learning Applications organized by RIT, Maharashtra
+This repository is for the Faculty Development Program workshop on Machine Learning Applications organized for an engineering college in Maharashtra

  * Programming Language: Python
  * Tools Used: Keras, Tensorflow, Spacy, Googlenews API